 Tips and Expert Advice: Maximizing the Benefits and Minimizing the Risks

 When purchasing UV disinfection devices, look for products that have been independently tested and certified.
-This can help ensure that the device meets performance claims and is safe to use.
+This can help confirm that the device meets performance claims and is safe to use.
 Be wary of products that make exaggerated claims or lack proper documentation.
 It's also a good idea to read reviews from other users to get a sense of their experiences with the product.

 FAQ: Answering Your Burning Questions